bnk5532/BNK-Port-v2/README.md

 ## Purpose
 A React website that showcases my projects as a web developer as well as my resume, social media, and contact information.

-If you like what you see, and you're hiring, please do not hesitate to [contact me!](https://bnk-port-v2.herokuapp.com/)
+If you like what you see here, and you're hiring, please do not hesitate to [contact me](https://bnk-port-v2.herokuapp.com/) to discuss my qualifications in greater detail.
+Thanks for visiting!

 ## Built With
 * HTML